Master's in Materials Science & Engineering

 Curriculum

-As a student in the master’s in material science, your fundamental course work includes courses in Structure and Properties of Engineering Materials, Advanced Thermodynamics, X-Ray Diffraction, Analytical Methods in Materials Engineering, and Phase Transformations in Materials.
+As a student in the master’s in materials science, your fundamental course work includes courses in Structure and Properties of Engineering Materials, Advanced Thermodynamics, X-Ray Diffraction, Analytical Methods in Materials Engineering, and Phase Transformations in Materials.
 Once the required courses are complete, you'll have the option to continue with a thesis or non-thesis option.

 Lighter Metals, Greener Vehicles